Easy Homemade Pear Bread Recipe

 Preparing the Pears

 Start by washing, peeling, and coring your pears.
-Cut them into small, even pieces.
-Smaller chunks spread better through the batter and prevent soggy pockets in your bread.
+Cut them into small, even cubes.
+Keeping the pieces small ensures they distribute evenly rather than sinking to the bottom.

 Mixing the Wet Ingredients

-In a large bowl, whisk your eggs, sugar, melted butter, milk, and vanilla.
-This step creates the flavor base of your bread.
-In another bowl, mix flour, baking powder, and salt.
-Stir gently to distribute everything evenly.
+In a large bowl, combine your eggs, sugar, melted butter, milk, and vanilla.
+This creates the flavor foundation.

 Bringing Wet and Dry Together